sathovsepyan/microservices-project/README.md

 Available endpoints are:

-- **<code>GET</code> fee-calculation/fee**
+- **<code>GET</code> /fee-calculation/fee**
 Calculates the total price of an appointment, based on its duration and the type of the selected doctor.
+Accessible by all authenticated users.

-Example: `GET fee-calculation/fee?duration=4&type=2`
+Example: `GET /fee-calculation/fee?duration=4&type=2`

 Query parameters are:
 `duration` (int): the duration of the appointment in hours